Yeoju Institute of Technology

-Yeoju Institute of Technology (or YIT) is a private higher educational institution in Yeoju County, southeastern Gyeonggi province, South Korea.
-As of 2012 the status of the institution has changed to a university.
+Yeoju Institute of Technology (or YIT) is a private higher educational institution in Sejong-ro, Yeoju-si, Gyeonggi-do, South Korea.
+As of 2012, the status of the institution has changed to a university.
 Several four-year programs have been established such as the school's nursing program.
 Yeoju University has begun to develop an international studies program.
 A big number of students from China, Uzbekistan, Mongolia, and Burma have enrolled.
 These students mainly attend the college for Korean language training.
-Yeoju University is famous for its educational programs in Architecture, Civil engineering, Renewable energy development, Management and marketing.
+Yeoju University is known for its educational programs in Architecture, Civil engineering, Renewable energy development, Management and marketing.

 There are many "foreign instructors and professors" employed at institute.
 A small extension campus is located in neighboring Icheon City, at a Hyundai/ KCC plant.
 The school has a strong focus on automotive technology, but offers training in a variety of other fields, including ceramic design, a field which is of considerable economic importance in Yeoju and Icheon.